 Amanda is working with the Office of Diversity and Multiculturalism at a local community college.
 The focus of the work is around affirmative action, diversity and inclusion.

 Human resource development professionals are focused on developing people and teams in the workplace.
 As an HRD major, you will learn from faculty who collaborate with educators, policy makers, and business leaders so that you are prepared to enter the workforce.
 Course topics include training and development, strategies for teaching adults, organizational development, and more.

 As a final part of your program you will complete an internship at a company or organization of your choice.
 The Twin Cities is home to many Fortune 500 companies such as General Mills and Medtronic, as well as nonprofit organizations and government agencies.

-Complete an internship in London or study organizational change in New Zealand.
-The University of Minnesota has 300 study abroad programs in over 80 countries and a variety of short-term, semester, or yearlong options.
+Complete an internship in London, study organizational change in New Zealand, or explore one of numerous other programs through one of the Learning Abroad Center's sponsored programs.
+Additional opportunities exist through the National Student Exchange (NSE).
+The University of Minnesota has 180 programs in over 50 countries and offers a variety of short-term, semester, or yearlong options.

 CEHD's Career Services office meets you where you are in your career exploration.
-Career counselors guide you from orientation through graduation, providing resources and opportunities that will help you throughout your career.
+Career counselors guide you from orientation through graduation and beyond, providing resources and opportunities that will help you throughout your career.
 Career services include individual appointments, workshops on topics such as interviewing and networking, and employer events specific to your major.

 612-624-0494 | email@example.com